COMP2521UNSW/sanitisers-guide/sanitisers/README.md

 ```
 and change it back to the original if you want to switch back.

-Some Makefiles might already have predefined options you can use, which look like this:
+Most Makefiles provided in the course will already have predefined options you can use, which look like this:
 ```makefile
 ########################################################################